iov-one/weave/architecture/NFT.md

 `timeout: int` ? : The approval may automatically expire at some block height (or timestamp?).
 This will not trigger a cron job, but usage after the timeout will just error (and trigger a cleanup maybe?)

-`immutible: boolean` ? : If ownership of the NFT is transfered, it may be normal for all Approvals to be revoked, so the new owner can re-issue them as needed.
+`immutable: boolean` ? : If ownership of the NFT is transfered, it may be normal for all Approvals to be revoked, so the new owner can re-issue them as needed.
 If I buy your domain name, I certainly don't expect your sysadmins to be able to set my DNS records.
 However, there are cases where the approval will persist beyond a transfer of ownership (like a lease of mineral rights to some land).
-The immutible flag could be used to renote the approval does not expire upon transfer of ownership.
+The immutable flag could be used to renote the approval does not expire upon transfer of ownership.

 `count: int` ? : Another form of expiration is assigning a count of